jrosen48/utk-homepage/content/post/2020-03-29-how-are-u-s-school-districts-responding-to-covid-a-first-look-at-12-500-districts-websites.md

 For example, Virginia and Maryland have a high proportion of districts with information of some kind on their websites, whereas North Dakota and Utah have a lower proportion.
 States in gray have no data (an issue I discuss a bit below).

 Overall, 71.3% of the 12,505 districts' sites that were accessible referenced COVID-19 or Coronavirus.
 Not represented on the map is the number of links on each districts' site that referenced COVID-19 or Coronavirus; on average, each of the 12,500 districts included 1.50 (*SD* = 2.32) links, ostensibly to the kinds of pages (or documents - or images) with the kind of information that we are trying to find out in a finer-grained way for the state of Tennessee.

-An RMarkdown document with the raw and aggregate data in a searchable form is also here: https://rpubs.com/jmichaelrosenberg/covid
+If of interest, an RMarkdown document with the raw (I mean it - it's a bit messy - this is the same data available as a CSV on GitHub) and aggregate data (a little messy) in a searchable form is also here: https://rpubs.com/jmichaelrosenberg/covid

 ## *fin*